Worldwide Guide to Women in Leadership

 Vice-President of the National Assembly 1998-2000 and President 2000-02 and from 2001 President of Partido Unidad Social Cristiana.
 As Minister of the Presidency she is the senior minister in the government. (b.1950-).

-2002- Secretary of the Presidency Azucena Castilla de Solano, Nicaragua
+2002 Secretary of the Presidency Azucena Castillo de Solano, Nicaragua

 The secretary of the President is a Cabinet Rank Minister who runs the daily affairs of the government.
-1997-2002 Vice-Minister of Economy and Development, and Executive Secretary of the Social Emergence Inversion Fund 2002-05 and Minister of Promotion, Industry and Commerce from 2005.
+1997-2002 Vice-Minister of Economy and Development, and Executive Secretary of the Social Emergence Inversion Fund 2002-05 and Minister of Promotion, Industry and Commerce 2005-07.
 Her full name is Lic.
-Haydée Azucena Castilla Barquero de Solano.
+Haydée Azucena Castillo Barquero de Solano.

 2003 Minister Secretary-General and Chief of the Civil Cabinet of the Presidency Dra.
 Stella Samaniego, Paraguay